clartaq/cwiki/resources/private/md/Special_Pages.md

 ### Preferences ###

-You can use the [[Preferences]] page to change some of the settings that control how the program operates.
+You can use the [[preferences|Preferences]] page to change some of the settings that control how the program operates.
 Be very careful in editing this page.
 If the program cannot understand the content of the edited page, it will reset everything to the defaults that were used when the program first started.

 - **Editable**: True
 - **Deletable**: False